 Section 2.
 No Oral Modification: No party may orally modify these Bylaws.

 Amended on April 30, May 1, May 3, 2005 and July, 26, 2005

 Amended on May 22, 2020

-By affixing their signatures below, the Secretary and President verify that the above Bylaws accurately reflect those adopted by the Association as of May 22, 2020, the last date of amendment.
+By affixing their signatures below, the Secretary and Co-Presidents verify that the above Bylaws accurately reflect those adopted by the Association as of June 9, 2023, the last date of amendment.

 /s/ Jodi Balsam June 9, 202